MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-overview.md

 - **Retain your context:** Selected objects, data tables, or files remain open and readily available when you switch between tabs.
 The context of your data lakehouse is always at your fingertips.

-- Non-Blocking List Reload: A nonblocking reload mechanism for your files and tables list.
-You can keep working while the list refreshes in the background, ensuring that you have the most up to date data while providing you a smooth and uninterrupted experience.
+- **Non-blocking list reload:** A nonblocking reload mechanism for your files and tables list.
+You can keep working while the list refreshes in the background.
+It ensures that you have the latest data while providing you with a smooth and uninterrupted experience.

 - Clearly Defined Notifications: Toast notifications specify which lakehouse they're coming from, making it easier to track changes and updates in your multi-tasking environment.